 At the moment, the prospective theatre is a concrete shell, and they have secured £1 million of the £3 million needed to turn it into a functioning theatre space.

-As a theatre for the local community, rather than a grand wall with a few worthy donor names as many cultural centres have, they are offering a change for ordinary folk to be immortalized on a wall instead.
+As a theatre for the local community, rather than a grand wall with a few worthy donor names as many cultural centres have, they are offering a chance for ordinary folk to be immortalized on a wall instead.
 Local people can become a cultural philanthropist supporting the theatre with contributions of just £50 per person needed.

 The Southwark Playhouse – Elephant is due to open later next year.